gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 ```

 The `buildCache.local.removeUnusedEntriesAfterDays` method is now deprecated.
-If set to a non-default value, this deprecated setting will take precedence over `Settings.caches.buildCache.setRemoveUnusedEntriesAfterDays()`.
+If this setting is configured with a non-default value, it will take precedence over `Settings.caches.buildCache.setRemoveUnusedEntriesAfterDays()`.

 <a name="config-cache"></a>
 ### Configuration cache improvements